-What you must pay Sorvio that are covered for you when you get these services In-Network es that are covered for you cian/Practitioner services, including doctor's \$40 copay per visit visits (continued) • Second opinion by another in-network provider prior to surgery • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) \$40 copay per visit Prior a authorization is required. • Office visits performed by other health care professionals (such as a Nurse Practitioner or PCP Office: Physician's Assistant) \$0 copay per visit authorization may be required for some treatment Specialist Office: servic es. \$40 copay per visit • Laboratory, diagnostic tests, and procedures See Outpatient diagnostic tests and therapeutic services and supplies • Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
-These services include an assessment of medical and mental health needs, medication review, a comprehensive care plan and coordination of care \$0 copay per visit • Transitional Care Management Services: PCP or Specialist visit following discharge from one of these hospital settings: Inpatient Acute Care Hospital, Inpatient Psychiatric Hospital, Long Term Care Hospital, Skilled Nursing Facility, Inpatient Rehabilitation Facility, Hospital outpatient observation or partial hospitalization, Partial hospitalization at a Community Mental Health Center \$0 copay per visit • Primary Care Provider (PCP) office visits for new or existing conditions when included with an annual wellness visit or annual routine physical visit \$0 copay per visit when received in conjunction with annual wellness visit or annual routine physical exam with Primary Care Provider
+What you must pay when you get these Services that are covered for you Physician/Practitioner services, including doctor's office visits (continued) services In-Network \$50 copay per visit Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization is required.
+Office visits performed by other health care professionals (such as a Nurse Practitioner or Physician's Assistant) PCP Office: \$35 copay per visit Prior authorization may be required for some treatment Specialist Office: services. \$50 copay per visit Laboratory, diagnostic tests, and procedures See Outpatient diagnostic tests and therapeutic services and supplies Chronic Care Management Services: PCP or Specialist visit focusing on complex chronic care management services.
+These services include an assessment of medical and mental health needs, medication review, a comprehensive care plan and coordination of care \$0 copay per visit Transitional Care Management Services: PCP or Specialist visit following discharge from one of these hospital settings: Inpatient Acute Care Hospital, Inpatient Psychiatric Hospital, Long Term Care Hospital, Skilled Nursing Facility, Inpatient Rehabilitation Facility, Hospital outpatient observation or partial hospitalization, Partial hospitalization at a Community Mental Health Center \$0 copay per visit Primary Care Provider (PCP) office visits for new or existing conditions when included with an annual wellness visit or annual routine physical visit \$0 copay per visit when received in conjunction with annual wellness visit or annual routine physical exam with Primary Care Provider